Get to Know Your Analytics Home

 - Click My DTC Sales.
 This opens the browse page of the app where you can see the app’s assets.
 (On the Analytics home page, you can browse all of your assets, but when browsing an app, you’re viewing only the assets in that app.)

 - Click the Run App button.

 The app opens to the first dashboard in its navigation list.
-At the upper left is the name of the app and then the name of the dashboard.
-At the upper right are the controls for running the dashboard and the app.
-The icon with three dots opens a drop-down menu with additional options.While the app runs your dashboards, you can:
+Notice that the upper part of the dashboard has the name of the dashboard and controls for running the dashboard and the app.
+The icon with three dots opens a dropdown menu with additional options.While running a dashboard, you can:

 - Full-screen the presentation

 - Open the notification panel and create notifications on dashboard widgets

 - Open the annotation panel and annotate dashboard widgets

 - Clone the dashboard in a new tab

 - Delete the dashboard

 - Print or save a PDF file of the dashboard